zearp/Nucintosh/README.md

 ### Intel Bluetooth and wifi
 + Bluetooth works for HID devices such as mouse, keyboard and audio stuff.
-  - Bluetooth may not always wake up after sleep in order to fix that you can grab a cheap dongle from [eBay](https://www.ebay.co.uk/itm/1PCS-Mini-USB-Bluetooth-V4-0-3Mbps-20M-Dongle-Dual-Mode-Wireless-Adapter-Device/324106977844) that works in macOS out of the box ~~and/or wait for the bugs te fixed~~.
-Mind you, both these routes will only support HID devices.
+  - Bluetooth may not always wake up after sleep in order to fix that you can grab a cheap dongle from [eBay](https://www.ebay.co.uk/itm/1PCS-Mini-USB-Bluetooth-V4-0-3Mbps-20M-Dongle-Dual-Mode-Wireless-Adapter-Device/324106977844) that works in macOS out of the box ~~and/or wait for the bugs te fixed~~ (bugs are due to Apple, the kext only loads the firmware).
 Don't forget to disable the Intel bluetooth kexts in the config and also disable bluetooth in the BIOS.
 + Wireless is now integrated with native macOS wireless management thanks to Black80211 and itlwm by [usr-sse2](https://github.com/usr-sse2).
   - Currently both 2.4 and 5ghz bands are scanned properly but sometimes it fails to auto-connect.
 Turning wifi off and on again works for the time being.
 Speeds are not yet n/ac/ax but for normal usage its fine.